buddhikajay/htmlConf/README.md

 		<script src="<?php echo get_template_directory_uri(); ?>/assets/meetrix/js/
 		meetrix.js”></script>

+5. To get a randomly generated userIdHash, which is unique in every time a conference is started by the user:

+		$userIdHash = hash('md5', rand());

-5. Copy followings at the end of ‘functions.php’.
+6. Copy followings at the end of ‘functions.php’.

 		function custom_rewrite_rule_1() {
 		add_rewrite_rule('^conference/([^/]*)/?','index.php?page_id=20&room=